sofiesybergs/Group-32---new/README.md

 In order to help you understand this project, we will briefly explain how our project works.
 Follow the following steps to get up and running:
 1) Download the output.csv file and store it on your local computer.
 Remember the URL, as you will need it later on.
 2) Open the CodeForML_final.ipynb file.
-3) Follow the steps in the CodeForML_final.ipynb file.
+3) Follow the steps in the CodeForML_final_2.ipynb file.

 ## Overview of the files
 These are the most important files in our GitHub repository: